-Time Series or Seasonal Analysis - Analysis time series or seasonal analysis also uses statistical techniques, but makes projections based on historical patterns in the variable being forecast without much reference to fundamental driving variables.
+Time Series or Seasonal Analysis - Time series or seasonal analysis also uses statistical techniques, but makes projections based on historical patterns in the variable being forecast without much reference to fundamental driving variables.
 Compared to econometric analysis, time series methods need less data, usually only one data series (i.e., the one you want to predict), and are theoretically simpler.
-Explanations of a forecast will boil down to extensions of past trends, with no clear linkages to basic driving variables.
+Explanations of a forecast are usually extensions of past trends, with no clear linkages to basic driving variables.
 There are a number of easy-to-use mainframe and PC-based software packages for time series analysis.